 Of important note, Oakland is also a city of artists.
 Oakland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oakland’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.30% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 26.51% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Oakland is a popular destination for single career-starters.
 One thing that you will notice when you are out and about town is that there is a large population of people who are young, single, educated, and upwardly-mobile career starters out at restaurants, listening to live music, and enjoying other activities.
 They are a real visible part of the culture of Oakland.
 This makes Oakland a good place to live for young professionals.
 With so many people in this demographic, Oakland presents many opportunities for single professionals to enjoy themselves, socialize, and to create lasting relationships.

-Oakland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Oakland is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Oakland is an extremely ethnically-diverse city.
 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Oakland, accounting for 28.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
-Oakland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.62% of the city’s residents.
 Important ancestries of people in Oakland include German, Irish, English, Italian, and European.

 The most common language spoken in Oakland is English.
 Other important languages spoken here include Spanish and Chinese.